Welcome to the City of Hawley, Texas

 This is the first step of the application process.
 Candidates will receive an official application for step two that must be returned to city hall via email, fax, or in person.
 By completing step two you are consenting to a criminal background and credit check.

-As of August 12th, The Jones County Commissioner has issued a burn ban in Jones County for the next 90 days.
+As of November 12th, The Jones County Commissioner has issued a burn ban in Jones County for the next 90 days.
+There are NO agricultural exemptions under this burn ban.